VIPL-TAL-GAZE/GAZE2021/README.md

 ./train.sh
 ```

-To verify the result we submitted to the leaderboard, please implement verify.sh in src1 and src2.
+To verify all results we submitted to the leaderboard, please implement verify.sh in src1 and src2.